babybluedigital/fostr-carttest/readme.md

 This put me outside of my comfort zone as I tend to rely on using frameworks to achieve this.
 I have tried to balance the need for meeting a delivery to the Fostr team and not wanting to spend more capacity on this than I currently have available.
 Given more time I would have committed more resources to a more streamlined cart animation.

 Lastly will be my first attempt at using Grunt to bundle my js file.
 At the time of this writing, this is still underway.
+(Grunt has now been installed)

 I hope to discuss the role further and meet the team to gain a better understanding of the requirements of the role.